Here’s a PCB ordering tip from Advanced Circuits:

 - Advanced Circuits will even pay you up to $100 to use FreeDFM.com when you place your order.

-Go to www.FreeDFM.com Now to upload your files!
+Go to www.FreeDFM.com Now to upload your files and avoid delays on your printed circuit board orders.

 Creating Gerber files that accurately reflect what you want manufactured is a challenge no matter how long you have been a PCB designer.
 However, by learning from colleagues or other sources and avoiding the most common mistakes, you can speed up the turnaround time, reduce the chance of printed circuit board orders placed on hold, and complete your projects faster.
 The following list reviews the "Top Fifteen Most Common Mistakes" made with Gerber files and how you can avoid them.